hshaoGitHub/Android-Customization-Demo/README.md

-# Android-Whitelabel-Demo
+# Android-CustomizationDemo
-A demo to demonstrate the whitelabel solution in Android
+A demo to demonstrate the customization solution in Android